Who says you need to fly all the way to the South Pacific to find villas over the water? You can get your fix of paradise much closer to home.

 Mexican Caribbean overwater bungalows

-Overwater bungalows: Jamaica
+Overwater bungalows in Jamaica

 Along with having some wonderful luxury vacation villas, Jamaica may be the best-known island in the Caribbean where you can find an overwater villa.